EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Radioactive Decay SN Modeling

 We begin with a one-zone ``Arnett'' model that assumes a one-zone, homologously-expanding ejecta powered by a centrally-located heating term (i.e., the ${}^{56}$Ni) with a gray ejecta opacity that is constant in time.
 This model is commonly invoked to describe the physical properties of SNe.
 We consider $7$ model parameters for the one-zone model here: ejecta mass, $M_{\rm ej}$; fraction of ${}^{56}$Ni in the ejecta, $f_{\rm Ni}$; ejecta velocity, $v_{\rm ej}$; gray opacity, $\kappa$; $\gamma$-ray opacity, $\kappa_{\gamma}$; temperature at which the photosphere begins to recede, $T_{\rm floor}$; and host extinction in magnitudes, $A_{\rm v}$.
 For the final parameter, we assume a standard Fitzpatrick extinction law with an $R_{v}=3.1$~\citep{Fitzpatrick1999}.
 We use broad uninformative priors on each parameter.

 Our model provides a strong fit to the data.
-We infer $\sim 1.4 M_{\odot}$ of ejecta with a ${}^{56}$Ni mass of $\sim 0.6M_{\odot}$ and an initial ejecta velocity of $\sim 19,000$~km s$^{-1}$.
+Our fits with this model are shown in Figure~\ref{fig:lc} highlighting broad agreement with the data.
+We infer $1.4 \pm 0.15 M_{\odot}$ of ejecta with a ${}^{56}$Ni mass of $0.6 \pm 0.1 M_{\odot}$ and an initial ejecta velocity of $19,000 \pm 700$~km s$^{-1}$.
+All uncertainties at $68\%$ credible interval for the one-dimensional marginalized posterior.
 Our estimate of ejecta mass and energy is consistent with median values inferred from Type Ic-BL SNe~(e.g., \citealt{Taddia2019,Rodriguez+23,Srinivasaragavan+24}) using a similar model.
 However, our estimate of the ${}^{56}$Ni is marginally inconsistent with the Type Ic-BL SNe medial values of \citet{Taddia2019} (at $1\sigma$), which could be due to differences in assumptions about $\gamma$-ray opacities or hinting towards a limitation with the one-zone model.
+We note that our analysis here is on the photometry, while past works have directly fit a reconstructed bolometric luminosity which could also explain the discrepancy.